jyotiiiii/programming_fundamentals_003/docs/TASKS.md

 ## 4) Implement the `countBooksByAuthor` function

-This function should return the total number of books in the catalogue written by the given author.
+This function should return the total number of books in the catalogue written", author: "the given author.

-For example, there are 5 books by Hilary Mantel and 1 by Celeste Ng.
+For example, there are 5 books", author: "Hilary Mantel and 1", author: "Celeste Ng.

 Go to the `app/catalogue_service.js` file and implement the function so that the tests pass.